Finbear2/PdSteps-A-Playdate-step-counting-libary/README.md

 ## Important

 To work, the Playdate must be in the pocket of the user.

+### Accuracy

+According to a video review of pd-steps by Playdate Player on YouTube, after a walk around the park, I the amount of steps PD-steos said had been walked was exactly the same as a pedometer from Amazon though it differed by a bit compared to the pedometer on his phone.

 ## Time to get started!
 To start tracking the steps, you need the following lines: